vanillaSlice/dawdle/api/README.md

 To change these properties you can export them as environment variables or create a file `instance/config.py` (note that environment variables take precedence).

-URI style connections are also supported for connecting to MongoDB, just supply the URI as `MONGODB_HOST` (note that URI properties will take precedence).

 ## Running